World War I: Camp Vail, 1916

 Citation for this page

-Woodsmoke Productions and Vermont Historical Society, “World War I: Camp Vail,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89, accessed on the web at http://vermonthistory.org/research/research-resources-online/green-mountain-chronicles/world-war-i-camp-vail-1916.
+Woodsmoke Productions and Vermont Historical Society, “World War I: Camp Vail, 1916,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89. https://vermonthistory.org/world-war-i-camp-vail-1916